 There are no airports on the island, nor are there any hotels.
 The only access to Komodo island is by boat.
 If you’re planning a Komodo island trip, you can book a multi-day live aboard boat tour from the islands of Bali, Lombok, or Flores.
 These trips allow you to live and eat onboard a boat.
 (It may not necessarily be the best option if you’re prone to seasickness)

 Alternatively, you can do what we did and take a one day Komodo island trip from the island of Flores.
 The jumping off point for a one day Komodo tour is the town of Labuan Bajo.
-There are many options for lodging and dining there.
+There are many options for lodging in Labuan Bajo, as well as dining options.
 The town vibe is very laid back, and feels very much like a sleepy fishing village.
 You can check your Lonely Planet Indonesia guide book for more options of how to get to Komodo.

 What you need to know for your Komodo island trip